KevinNatera/Kwiz/README.md

 # Kwiz

+## Building ##
+## Getting Started
+Require ios phone to play
+XCode is prefered to run code
+First you need to Clone this Repo open Kwiz.xcworkspace with xcode connect your phone download it onto your phone with xcode lastly enjoy, Thank You

+# !Warning
+Please know that there might be bugs and if you catch any you can e-mail them too ericmei@pursuit.org

 ## User Stories

 After missing my train by quite literally one second, I was devastated to see that the next one arrives in 10 MTA minutes.
 That’s like half an hour in real life!
 So to pass the time, I decided to play the first silly app I ran into in the app store, which just so happened to be Kwiz.
 The aesthetically pleasing interface captured my interest immediately, and I was surprised to find myself unable to blow through the challenges without much thought.
 I was very engaged by the fact that my initial thought was never the correct approach; I always had to reassess the way I was thinking and really get my gears turning before I could figure out the right way to overcome a challenge.
 If it wasn't for the 15 minute wait to recover your lives once you've failed the Kwiz, I would've been so consumed by getting through this stupid game that I would've missed the train again!